Official: Lyft drivers at Disney World can join union

-Disney had argued that the Lyft drivers couldn’t be unionized since the Teamsters waived their right to represent any workers not mentioned in its five-year contract.
+Disney had argued that the Lyft driver jobs couldn’t be covered by a union since the Teamsters waived their right to represent any workers not mentioned in its five-year contract.
 The Teamsters negotiated the contract in 2014 along with five other unions that form a coalition called the Service Trades Council.
 The council already represents about half of the 77,000 employees at Disney World.

-The Lyft drivers are Disney World employees who earn extra money by driving guests around the resort.
+But regional NLRB director David Cohen wrote in his decision last week that the waiver doesn’t apply to the “Minnie Van” drivers since the Lyft job didn’t exist when the contract was negotiated.
+Cohen also said that the job the “Minnie Van” drivers do is hardly any different than bus drivers and other transportation workers already represented by the Teamsters.

 Most Read Nation & World Stories